jackyzha0/jackyzha0.github.io/content/thoughts/logical fallacies.md

 8. Ad hominem: attack on the character of a person rather than their opinions or arguments
 9. Ad populum: eoptional appeal to speak to positive/negative concepts rather than the real issue at hand (e.g. if you were a *true* x)
 10. Red herring: diversionary tactic that avoids key issues by diverting it to another argument
+11. Straw man: oversimplifies an opposing viewpoint and attacks weakened argument